-India has shown a high and stable GDP growth rate that has impressed global investors across the world.
-However, despite an increase in India’s ability to contribute to the economy and increasing incomes, the country is still fighting against poverty.
-India is among the fastest growing economies in the world.
-Yet, the wealth distribution is highly inequitable.
-Poverty is more pronounced in rural India, home to 70% of India’s 1.2 billion population.
-There is clearly a crisis that demands immediate and focussed attention.
-Based on socio-economic development from various aspects, here are some insights on resolving India’s poverty crisis in a sustainable manner.
+India has shown a stable and well-performing GDP growth rate, and a booming economy that has earned interest from international investors.
+Despite increasing incomes, and ranking among the fastest growing economies in the world, the country still faces immense poverty.
+Wealth distribution is more inequitable than over.
+Rural India, home to 70% of India’s 1.2 billion population, suffers from high rates of poverty.
+This crisis needs India immediately bring focussed attention through intervention strategies.
+Considering the socio-economic development from various aspects, here are some insights on resolving India’s poverty crisis in a sustainable manner.

-As most modern industries today demand skilled labours and workers, the decline in unskilled labours across factories and mills means that development of skills for specific trade should be encouraged.
-Development of technical and vocational skills can contribute a long way to eradicate poverty from India.
+The importance of skill development cannot be stated enough.
+Modern industry has a high demand for skilled and component labours and workers.
+With a decline in unskilled labours across factories, developing skills for specific trade must be strongly encouraged.
+Developing technical and vocational skills can be a catalyst to help eradicate poverty from India.

 Investment on infrastructure enables access to essentials like medical care, nutrition, transportation, and educational institutions.
 For rural India, the lack of lack of basic infrastructure, such as latrines and toilets, electricity, affordable schools and healthcare services can all contribute to the welfare of India’s children. infrastructure can make it possible to also create the basis for enterprise and income generation.